Long John Baldry: Blues bands of the 1960s

 In the early 1960s, he sang with Alexis Korner's Blues Incorporated, with whom he recorded the first British blues album in 1962, R&B from the Marquee.
 At stages, Mick Jagger, Jack Bruce and Charlie Watts were members of this band while Keith Richards and Brian Jones played on stage, although none played on the R&B at the Marquee album.
 When the Rolling Stones made their debut at the Marquee Club in July 1962, Baldry put together a group to support them.
 Later, he was the announcer introducing the Stones on their United States-only live album Got Live If You Want It! in 1966.

-Baldry became friendly with Paul McCartney after a show at the Cavern Club in Liverpool in the early 1960s, leading to an invitation to sing on one of the Beatles' 1964 television specials, Around The Beatles.
+Baldry became friendly with Paul McCartney after a show at the Cavern Club in Liverpool in the early 1960s, leading to an invitation to sing on one of the Beatles' 1964 television specials, Around the Beatles.
 In the special, Baldry performs "Got My Mojo Workin'" and a medley of songs with members of the Vernons Girls trio; in the latter, the Beatles are shown singing along in the audience.

 In 1963, Baldry joined the Cyril Davies R&B All Stars with Nicky Hopkins playing piano.
 He took over in 1964 after the death of Cyril Davies, and the group became Long John Baldry and his Hoochie Coochie Men featuring Rod Stewart on vocals and Geoff Bradford on guitar.
 Stewart was recruited when Baldry heard him busking a Muddy Waters song at Twickenham Station after Stewart had been to a Baldry gig at Eel Pie Island.
 Long John Baldry became a regular fixture on Sunday nights at Eel Pie Island from then onwards, fronting a series of bands.

-In 1965, the Hoochie Coochie Men became Steampacket with Baldry and Stewart as male vocalists, Julie Driscoll as the female vocalist and Brian Auger on Hammond organ.
-After Steampacket broke up in 1966, Baldry formed Bluesology featuring Reg Dwight on keyboards and Elton Dean, later of Soft Machine, as well as Caleb Quaye on guitar.
-Dwight, when he began to record as a solo artist, adopted the name Elton John, his first name from Elton Dean and his surname from John Baldry.
+In 1965, the Hoochie Coochie Men became Steampacket, with Baldry and Stewart as male vocalists, Julie Driscoll as the female vocalist, and Brian Auger on Hammond organ.
+After Steampacket broke up in 1966, Baldry formed Bluesology, featuring Reg Dwight on keyboards and Elton Dean, later of Soft Machine, as well as Caleb Quaye on guitar.
+When Dwight began to record as a solo artist, he adopted the name Elton John, his first name from Elton Dean and his surname from John Baldry.

 Following the departure of Elton John and Bluesology, Baldry was left without a backup band.
-Attending a show in the Mecca at Shaftesbury Avenue, he saw a five-piece harmony group called Chimera from Plymouth, who had recently turned professional.
+Attending a show in the Mecca at Shaftesbury Avenue, he saw a five-piece harmony group from Plymouth called Chimera, who had recently turned professional.
 He approached them after their set to tell them how impressed he was by their vocal harmonies and that they would be ideal to back him on the cabaret circuit he was currently embarking on, which they did.